Think your milk devouring little slice of heaven is ready to explore the fabulous world of FOOD?!

-Don’t give them a bunch of new foods all at once, however.
+But don’t give them a bunch of new foods all at once.
 Space each new food out by about 2-3 days.
-That way, if your child has an adverse reaction to that food you will know exactly what caused it.
+That way, if your child does have an adverse reaction to that food you will know exactly what caused it.

-For me personally, it was recommended for us to introduce highly allergenic foods (peanut butter, eggs, shellfish, soy, and wheat) early on.
+For me personally, it was recommended for us to introduce highly allergenic foods (peanuts, eggs, shellfish, soy, and wheat) early on.

 Newer studies show waiting that long does NOT decrease the risk of allergic reactions.

-In fact, there are studies that show introducing those items EARLIER on DECREASES the chance of developing an allergy to those items.
+In fact, there are studies that show introducing those items EARLIER actually DECREASES the chance of developing an allergy to those items.

 Do your research and make a decision based on what you feel is right for your little one.

-This is huge.
-I mean HUGE in raising a healthy child.
+This is HUGE in raising a healthy child.

 It is very important to allow our children to stop eating when they are full.

 If they are hungry, they will eat.
 Trust me.
 They will not starve!